 There is good news, however.
 You can implement dietary and lifestyle changes to counteract a significant portion of these metabolic shifts.

 There are three pillars of nutrition that every food falls into: protein, fat, or carbohydrate (ideally with a fiber focus, like an apple).
-One of the best ways to support your metabolism—and, by extension, your waistline—is to consume all three in balance. “‘PFC Every Three’ is a term I coined that refers to eating a combination of protein, fat, and carbs every few hours to keep blood sugars stable and metabolism turned on,” says Cassie Bjork, RD, LD of DietitianCassie.com.
-It’s what the founder of Eat This, Not That!, David Zinczenko, also talks about when he urges his Zero Belly Diet readers to ask “Where’s my protein?
-Where’s my fiber?
-Where’s my healthy fat?”
+One of the best ways to support your metabolism—and, by extension, your waistline—is to consume all three in balance. "'PFC Every Three' is a term I coined that refers to eating a combination of protein, fat, and carbs every few hours to keep blood sugars stable and metabolism turned on," says registered dietitian Cassie Bjork, RD, LD of DietitianCassie.com.

-The notion of calories in and calories out holds some merit, but it doesn’t show the entire picture as quality is as important as quantity for long-term weight loss.
-“When you’re on a mission to boost metabolism, counting calories is the last thing you want to be doing,” says Cassie.
-“When you deprive your body of the energy it needs, it fights back and actually conserves energy by slowing down your metabolism.
-When you follow a strict calorie-counting diet, you’re more likely to feel tired and irritable, have outrageous cravings, and get frequent headaches.”
+The notion of calories in and calories out holds some merit, but it doesn't show the entire picture as quality is as important as quantity for long-term weight loss.
+"When you're on a mission to boost metabolism, counting calories is the last thing you want to be doing," says Cassie.
+"When you deprive your body of the energy it needs, it fights back and actually conserves energy by slowing down your metabolism.
+When you follow a strict calorie-counting diet, you may not be eating enough, so you're more likely to feel tired and irritable, have outrageous cravings, and get frequent headaches."

-On the flip side, when you fuel your body with high-quality foods—fresh produce, high fiber foods, proteins, and healthy fats—you’re more likely to be satiated and your metabolism gets a boost.
+On the flip side, when you fuel your body with high-quality foods—fresh produce, high fiber foods, proteins, and healthy fats—you're more likely to be satiated and your metabolism gets a boost.
 The end result is you end up losing weight!
-For more rules you must follow if you’re over the hill, check out these 40 Flat-Belly Truths You Must Know by 40!
+For more rules you must follow if you're over the hill, check out these 40 Most Effective Weight Loss Tips for People Over 40!

 Fiber is the zero-calorie, indigestible part of a carbohydrate that adds bulk to food.
 When eaten, fiber swells in the stomach, allowing you to feel fuller on less food.
 Fiber also naturally boosts metabolism, so eat your beans!
-“Beans are a great source of both protein and fiber, two nutrients that end up burning lots of calories during digestion.,” says DeVaux.
-Fruits, vegetables, whole grains and bran are also solid choices.
-For a whole list of great fiber-rich suggestions, check out these 30 Foods With More Fiber Than an Apple.
+"Beans are a great source of both protein and fiber, two nutrients that end up burning lots of calories during digestion," says DeVaux.
+Fruits, vegetables, whole grains, and bran are also solid choices.

 "Oolong tea contains catechins, an antioxidant also present in green tea that has been shown to boost metabolism for up to two hours after drinking," says DeVaux.
 Those who are choosy with their teas will be happy to know oolong is available in a wide range of flavors and is low in caffeine.